3 min read

 • Fast summaries

-Outcome prompts are where GPT‑5.2 Thinking and Work IQ combine to deliver real value.
+Outcome-level prompts are where Thinking mode and Work IQ deliver the most value.

 1. Example: Strategy Brief